Skip to content

 All BD formats are created and supported by the Blu-ray Disc Association (BDA), originally formed from the Blu-ray Disc Founders (BDF), an alliance of manufacturers initiated in 2002 by Hitachi, LG Electronics, Matsushita Electric (Panasonic), Pioneer, Philips Electronics, Samsung Electronics, Sharp, Sony, and Thomson.

 Generally speaking, membership in the BDA is open to any entity interested in developing, improving and supporting the Blu-ray Disc format.
 As of Aug.
-2012, the BDA consisted of 114 members and is lead by its board of directors composed of representatives from Dolby, Hewlett-Packard, Intel, Philips Electronics, LG Electronics, Mitsubishi Electric, Oracle, Panasonic, Pioneer, Samsung Electronics, Sharp, Sony, TDK, Technicolor, Twentieth Century Fox, Disney and Warner Bros.
+2015, the BDA consisted of 95 members and is lead by its board of directors composed of representatives from Dolby, DTS, Hitachi, Intel, Philips Electronics, LG Electronics, Microsoft, Mitsubishi Electric, Oracle, Panasonic, Pioneer, Samsung Electronics, Sharp, Sony, Technicolor, Toshiba, Twentieth Century Fox, Disney, Universal Studios and Warner Bros.
 Entertainment.
 A variety of subordinate committees (see figure 3.2) are responsible for all technical matters (Joint Technical Committee), compliance issues (Compliance Committee), promotional activities (Global Promotion Committee) and legal dealings (Legal and Licensing Committee).

 The BDA offers two classes of membership (Contributor and General), each with its own rights and obligations.
 Members pay annual fees of $3,000 (General), $20,000 (Contributor) or $50,000 (Contributor serving on the Board of Directors).